-St. Paul’s Church has a number of outreach programmes:
+St. Paul’s Church serves a number of outreach programmes:

 St. Paul’s Home